jangya/portfolio/content/projects/DisBook.md

 showInProjects: true
 ---

-Simple Book library crud application using redux, react and node.js
+A Book library crud application made with redux, react and node.js.
+This project was developed for learning purpose.